 William Dick PACS Field Study Award

 This award supports and promotes the Peace and Conflict Studies Internship program among students at Conrad Grebel University College and those pursuing a PACS major or minor at the University of Waterloo.
 Financial support for students will also aid the work of the agencies for which they volunteer.
 Up to two awards of $1,000 are available.
 Recipients will be chosen using the following criteria:

 - Students pursuing a PACS concentration.

-- Students accepted for PACS Internship program and placement with an non-governmental organization that does not provide adequate funding.
+- Students accepted for PACS Internship program and placement with a non-governmental organization that does not provide adequate funding.

-- Students holding at least one upcoming residence term at the college, priority may be given to students who have had at least 2 previous terms in residence.
+- For students holding at least one upcoming residence term at the college, priority may be given to students who have had at least 2 previous terms in residence.

 Download the William Dick Field Study Award brochure (PDF).

 Becky Frey Student Scholarship

 In memory of Becky Frey, a Grebel student who died of cancer in 1996, up to two awards of approximately $1,000 will be awarded to a second or third-year student enrolled in the Peace and Conflict Studies program.
 The scholarship will be based on a combination of scholastic ability and financial need.